{{flagHref}}

 F: Why is Aluminium Nitride used in power electronics?

-Q: Its high thermal conductivity and low thermal expansion make it ideal for managing heat while providing electrical insulation.
+Q: Its high thermal conductivity and low thermal expansion characteristics make it suitable for effective heat management while providing electrical insulation.

 F: How do researchers improve the quality of Aluminium Nitride crystals?

-Q: They control impurities, use precise high-temperature techniques, and refine growth methods through strict quality management.
+Q: They control impurities, utilise precise high-temperature techniques, and refine growth methods through strict quality management.

 CATEGORIES